 Because one of the crucial elements that must be proven in a personal injury claim is the existence of “actual damages,” an award of compensatory damages is a prerequisite for an award of punitive damages.
 That is, if the plaintiff cannot prove that his or her injuries or damage were a result of the defendant’s recklessness or willful neglect, the defendant cannot be made to pay punitive damages.

 Many states place a cap on the dollar amount of punitive damages that may be awarded in a personal injury claim.
 These caps often vary significantly, which means that a defendant who performs a negligent, grossly negligent, reckless, or willful action in one state may face a different financial penalty than a defendant who performs the exact same action just across state lines.

 In Texas, there are no caps on non-economic (punitive) damages in personal injury cases.
 However, there are strict damages limits in medical malpractice cases.
 Anyone who wins a judgment against a doctor, hospital, and/or another medical provider cannot collect more than $750,000 in non-economic damages.

 In Virginia, punitive damages are capped at $350,000 in personal injury cases, and total damages for medical malpractice claims are capped at $2 million.

 If you or a loved one has been injured and you are interested in learning more about your litigation options, give Branch & Dhillon P.C. a call at (817) 533-3430.
-Their experienced personal injury attorneys are licensed in four states and can help you get the compensation you deserve for both compensatory and punitive damages.
+Their experienced personal injury attorneys are licensed in three states and can help you get the compensation you deserve for both compensatory and punitive damages.